FN Model 30-11: Scope and sights

 Anschutz is a leader in manufacturing competition target and biathlon rifles and accessories.
 FN purchased their accessories which were known for quality and accuracy.
 The UIT mounting rail for the bipod and sling were manufactured by Anschutz, a standardized size at the time (long before picatinny rails became standard).
 The removable front and rear sight came directly from Anschutz' competition line.
 These sights were meant for training the operators.
 This system has remained almost unchanged for decades and is still used in biathlon shooting.

-The FN designed scope mount utilized the STANAG NATO Standardization Agreement) scope mounting system.
+The FN-designed scope mount utilized the STANAG NATO Standardization Agreement) scope mounting system.
 The mount was an innovative approach to holding zero when removing and reinstalling a scope.
-FN offered the rifle with a 4x24mm scope sourced from Karl Kaps in Germany.
+FN offered the rifle with a 4×24mm scope sourced from Karl Kaps in Germany.
 For unknown reasons FN had switched from the excellent OIP (Optique et Instruments de Precision — Optical and Precision Instruments) scopes to selling the German made scope.
-OIP had supplied FN for years and their period 3.6x scope was actually brighter.
+OIP had supplied FN for years and their period 3.6× scope was actually brighter.
 The Karl Kaps scope was known in Germany as the Z24 (Zielfernrohr 24 — rifle scope 24mm) and was also made by Hensoldt.
 The Z24 scope was used with G3 rifles.
 It is likely that FN hoped to generate sales in West Germany for the 30-11 rifle equipped with familiar German accessories and optics.

+Although the original (configuration 1974) already had a removable scope and diopter, in a later phase (configuration 1978 and 1981) picatinny or EAW pivot mounts were added to fit a wider range of scopes.

 An optional night vision scope was available.
 Requests for options in optics introduced a mount with standard rings for more powerful / alternate scopes in 1985.
 The FN 30-11 was used with the following scopes; some sourced directly from the commercial market: